uswds/uswds-site/pages/getting-started/developers.md

 development environment or would like to debug the CSS or JavaScript assets in the browser.
 The examples above recommend using the minified versions.

-This version of the Standards includes jQuery version `2.2.0` bundled within the JavaScript file.
-Please make sure that you're not including any other version of jQuery on your page.

 And that’s it — you should be set to use the Standards.

 ### Using npm